mediashelf/fluid-infusion/assets/infusion/README.txt

 Pager:
     FLUID-2880 The Pager will be refactored.
 Note that as a result of this, there will be significant changes to the Pager API
-    FLUID-2329 The self-rendering mode of the Pager is not the default mode FLUID-2486 Double clicking or clicking fast on "next/previous" links in pager does not cause advance of 2 pages in IE
+    FLUID-2329 The self-rendering mode of the Pager is not the default mode

 Reorderer:
-    FLUID-539 Can't use the "Tab" key to navigate out of reorderable tabs FLUID-148 Edge case: visual position of drop target when droppable is at beginning or end of a row FLUID-118 Dragging an image offscreen or out of the frame has some unexpected results.
+    FLUID-539  Can't use the "Tab" key to navigate out of reorderable tabs FLUID-118  Dragging an image offscreen or out of the frame has some unexpected results.
+    FLUID-3288 Moving an item with the keyboard "loses" the "ctrl-key is down" status

 UI Options:
     FLUID-2398 Minimum font size control changes the text size even when the base size is larger then the minimum.
-    FLUID-2481 "Links" selection does not work correctly in UIOptions FLUID-2506 Keyboard navigation inside the dialog breaks in simple layout mode: using FF FLUID-2524 scrolling the screen while the UI Options dialog is open, will cause it's contents to appear distorted: using IE
+    FLUID-2481 "Links" selection does not work correctly in UIOptions FLUID-2506 Keyboard navigation inside the dialog breaks in simple layout mode: using FF

+Renderer:
+    FLUID-3224 If <textarea> autobound to non-existant model field, Renderer renders unclosed element
+    FLUID-3277 Attempt to add children to leaf component in tree results in "targetlump is undefined" error FLUID-3276 Enclosing branch nodes within markup which has "headers" attribute causes them to become invisible to the renderer